01904 521 936

 • Breakfast, Dinner

-This morning, we board a boat at the port of Roses for a cruise along a beautiful stretch of the Cap de Creus National Park.
-This is an arid peninsula of towering cliffs dotted with small shrubs and attractive bays accessible only by boat.
+This morning, we board a boat for a cruise along a beautiful stretch of the Cap de Creus National Park.
+This arid peninsula of towering cliffs has attractive bays accessible only by boat.

-We disembark in Cadaqués, set in its own cobalt blue bay, where you have some time to look around.
-A picturesque fishing village of delightful, white-washed houses that inspired much of Salvador Dalí's work, you could visit the famous painter's former house and studio, once a bohemian retreat for other artists.
-Picasso was known to have been particularly inspired by the incredible light and colour on display in Cadaqués.
-This picture-perfect and popular village manages to retain the charm that has drawn visitors to its narrow streets and shining seafront for decades.
+We disembark in Cadaqués, set in a cobalt blue bay, where you have time to look around.
+A fishing village of white-washed houses that inspired much of Salvador Dalí's work, you could visit the famous painter's former house and studio, once a bohemian retreat for other artists.
+Picasso was inspired by the incredible light and colour on display in Cadaqués.
+This picture-perfect town has drawn visitors to its narrow streets and shining seafront for decades.

-Afterwards, we sail back to Roses where you have an afternoon free to either relax or head out for lunch.
-Perhaps take a walk along the coastal path to Platja de l'Almadrava in the neighbouring bay, before gathering for dinner at our hotel this evening.
+Afterwards, we sail back to Roses where your afternoon is free to relax or head out for lunch.
+You may like to take a walk along the coastal path to Platja de l'Almadrava in the neighbouring bay, before dinner this evening.

 Includes